Home

 Hammer voicing is much different than piano tuning.
 Voicing is the art of shaping and adjusting the hammers so that the tone (not pitch -- see below) of each key is consistent with every other key on the piano.
 Pianos, especially lower-end ones, come in needing A LOT of voicing.
 They're usually too bright because the hammers are so hard, or there are simply a few notes that really jump out when played.
 With new pianos that are uncrated and placed on Cordogan's sales floor, we "voice out" any glaring notes and perform additional voicing as needed.
 Your hardwood floors, or tile, or carpet, or high ceilings, all have an effect on how the piano will sound in your room.
 A thorough salesperson will ask about the piano's environment and/or the type of player at hand in order to instruct skilled technicians on how to voice your piano.

 Finally, there's tuning.
 Tuning is the art of raising or lowering the tension of the strings to produce the desired pitch.
 It's a very sophisticated and scientific art which takes years and years to learn.
 Unfortunately, just because someone has a lot of experience tuning, it does not mean they're a good tuner, let alone a good technician, who is capable of performing a wide range of services such as regulation, voicing and troubleshooting.
 A piano should be tuned by the dealer BEFORE it leaves the dealer.
 That way, when you receive your piano, it's actually playable!
 Moving the piano to your home will not take a piano out of tune to any great (read noticeable to most) degree.
 The climate adjustment will gradually affect your piano's tuning, and that process takes a few weeks.
-It is recommended that a piano be tuned several weeks after a move, allowing it to settle in.
-In other words, let the piano slip out of tune for 4-6 weeks and THEN tune it, so you can avoid an unnecessary second tuning.
-For more on piano maintenance, click here.

 top